Where the Universe Hides Her Skeleton: The Tale of Missing Matter

 So where was it hiding?

-Not in galaxies.
-Not in black holes.
-Not in the dark corners of dark matter, either.
+Not in galaxies, not in black holes, not even in the dark corners of dark matter, either.

-It turns out, it was hiding in the wide open…suspended in webs of gas strung between galaxies like celestial spider silk.
+It turns out, it was hiding in the wide open, suspended in webs of gas strung between galaxies like celestial spider silk.
 Hot, ionized hydrogen.
-Invisible to the naked eye.
-Barely detectable even with our most sensitive telescopes.
-But real.
-And vast.
+Invisible to the naked eye, barely detectable even with our most sensitive telescopes, but totally real, and pretty damn big.

-Imagine a skeleton made of fog.
-That’s the picture here: enormous filaments of matter connecting galaxies in a structure called the cosmic web, a framework so large it defies imagination.
+Imagine a skeleton made of fog (sorry, I watched a Halloween movie last night).
+That’s the picture here, enormous filaments of matter connecting galaxies in a structure called the cosmic web, a framework so large I really can’t even imagine it in my mind, and assume you can’t either.
 These gossamer threads are billions of light-years long.
-And they’re humming with the matter we’ve been missing all along.
+Billions.
+And they’re buzzing with the matter we’ve been missing all along.

-It’s like discovering the bones of a giant by noticing the wind moving through them.
+It’s like discovering the invisible bones of a giant by noticing the wind moving around them.
+If that makes sense?

 A Scientific Ghost Hunt